Welcome to The Parish Church of St Michael, TilehurstCharity Commission Registered Number: 1131421

 Quick LinksFind the Church | Hiring the Church Hall? | Latest Pew Notices | Latest PCC Minutes | Church News Magazine

-Forthcoming events: Click on any image to display the larger PDF file for that image
+Forthcoming events: The posters for these events can be found further down this page.
+Click on any image to display the larger PDF file for that image

 What Next? for St Michael's Church